Privacy Statement/Policy

 • Make other internal and lawful uses of that information that are compatible with the context in which you provided it.

-Exercising Access, Data Portability, and Deletion Rights
+Exercising Know and Access, Data Portability, and Deletion Rights

-To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by calling us at (844) 578-0165, or by filling out the request in the below email link: privacy@millionairepub.com
+To exercise the know and access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by calling us at (844) 578-0165, or by filling out the request in the below email link: privacy@millionairepub.com

 Please note that only you or a person properly registered that you authorize to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.